hukaiems/Blog-Web-without-database/README.md

-# Capstone Blog Website withou database
+# Capstone Blog Website without database

 A simple blog platform built with Node.js, Express, and EJS.
 Users can create, update, and delete blog posts.
 The UI uses Tailwind CSS for styling.